getSierralta/SpringSecurity-PlayBox/README.md

 * WebSecurityConfig = class with the web security configurations
 * WebSecurityConfigurerAdapter = The @EnableWebSecurity annotation and WebSecurityConfigurerAdapter work together to provide web based security.

+#### If everything fails throw the computer out the window roll yourself like a burrito and cry while listening to the phantom of the wapera